John Acheson (goldsmith): The Scottish mint

 Acheson was in Paris in 1553 to engrave the portrait of Mary, Queen of Scots for coins.
 Acheson and his business partner John Aslowan received silver from the royal treasurer Robert Richardson, Prior of St Mary's Isle, to coin into testoons.
 In May 1559, Acheson was involved in minting a gold ducat of Mary, Queen of Scots and Francis II.
+He also made a contract with James Hart and John Hunter who would manage the work of refining silver.

 In 1561, Acheson visited France to go to the queen and John Hart took his role at the mint.
 He wrote from Edinburgh to Mary in on April 1561, mentioning he had delivered her letters to Comptroller Villemore and others.
 The great and the poor in Scotland wished she would soon return.
 He had taken her letters to Hamilton to the Duke of Châtellerault.

 In December 1565, David Forrest, Acheson, and the officers of the mint were directed to coin a new "Marie ryall" worth 30 shillings, depicting a crowned palm tree, with a tortoise, called a "schell padocke" (a toad in a shell) climbing the trunk, with the motto "Dat Gloria Vires", with "Exurgat Deus et Dissipentur Inimici Eius" around the edge.
 On the other side the coin had the royal arms and inscription for Mary and Lord Darnley, "Maria et Henricus Dei Gratia Regina et Rex Scotorum".

 Mary Queen of Scots later used the emblem of the tortoise and the palm tree, with the same motto from Ovid, Tristia, V. 12, "Glory gives strength" in an embroidered panel among the Oxburgh Hall hangings.
 One source of the image may have been Hadrianus Junius, Emblemata (Antwerp, 1565).
 The image was used on a bed curtain.